 In 1792 the French Revolution burst into flame, the mob of Paris stormed the Tuileries, the King of France was cast into a dungeon to await his execution, and the wild sons of anarchy flung their gauntlet of defiance into the face of Europe.
-In the same tremendous year Percy Bysshe Shelley was born.
-He was nineteen years old of age when he made the acquaintance of a sixteen-year-old girl named Harriet Westbrook — the age most English boys were just emerging from the public schools.
-His four sisters, who used to save their money and send it to their gifted brother so that he might not actually starve, introduced him to her.
-Harriet Westbrook was a most precocious girl.
-Having decided that she wanted him, she made up her mind to get Shelley at any cost, and her audacity was equaled only by his simplicity.
-She would listen by the hour to Shelley in his rhapsodies about chemistry, poetry, the failure of Christianity, the national debt, and human liberty, all of which he jumbled up without much knowledge.
+In the same year Percy Bysshe Shelley was born.
+He was nineteen years old of age when he made the acquaintance of a sixteen-year-old girl named Harriet Westbrook - a most precocious girl.
+She made up her mind to get Shelley at any cost, and her audacity was equaled only by his simplicity.
 While Shelley was not at all in love with her, Harriet played upon Shelley's feelings by telling him that her father was cruel to her, and that he contemplated actions still more cruel.
 Nothing could be more flattering to a young man's vanity than to have this girl cast herself upon him for protection.
 It did not really matter that he had not loved her.
 The pair set off for Edinburgh by stagecoach where they were married by the Scottish law.

 The girl whom he had taken tried for a time to meet her husband's moods and to be a real companion to him.
 The young pair drifted about from place to place, running deeper into debt each day, and finding less and less to admire in each other.
 Shelley took to laudanum.
 Harriet dropped her abstruse studies, which she had taken up to please her husband, but which could only puzzle her.
 A child was born, and Shelley went through a second form of marriage, so as to comply with the English law.
 This proved to be the end of an unfortunate marriage.
 Word was brought to Shelley that his wife was no longer faithful to him.
 Shelley had taken a great interest in William Godwin, the writer and radical philosopher.
 One day in 1814, Shelley called on Godwin, and found there a beautiful young girl in her seventeenth year, "with shapely golden head, a face very pale and pure, a great forehead, earnest hazel eyes, and an expression at once of sensibility and firmness about her delicately curved lips."
 This was Mary Godwin—one who had inherited her mother's power of mind and likewise her grace and sweetness.
 From the very moment of their meeting Shelley and this girl were fated to be joined together, and both of them were well aware of it.